 • Develop a bedtime routine.

-Do this routine consistently in the same order each night and a shorter similar routine for naptimes.
-You may consider using a picture schedule to help your child know what the routine will be each night.
+Do this routine consistently in the same order at bedtime and a shorter similar routine for nap times.
+You may consider using a picture schedule to help them know what the routine will be each night.

 • Bedtime should be earlier in the evening

-This is so that the child is able to get the number of recommended hours of sleep based on his/her typical wake up time.
+This is to ensure they are able to get the number of recommended hours during the night based on his/her typical wake up time.

 • It is highly recommended that children aged 2-5 years old have a bedtime of 7:30 or 8:00 p.m.

-Later bedtimes often result in a child that is overtired.
-When the body is overtired, which often happens when a child has a problem sleeping, it releases cortisol as a way to deal with the stress of fatigue.
+Later bedtimes often result in being overtired.
+When the body is overtired, which often happens when there is a problem sleeping, it releases cortisol as a way to deal with the stress of fatigue.

-Cortisol, as you may know, is a corticosteroid hormone, which results in the wired state you may notice from time to time, AKA “the second wind.”
+Cortisol, as mentioned, is a corticosteroid hormone, which results in the wired state you may notice from time to time, AKA “the second wind.”
 It also can cause another problem, such as attention and memory difficulties, impulsivity, hyperactivity and weight gain, when the body releases it too frequently.

 Some parents say that their children just aren’t tired around 8:30 and are running all over the house with tons of energy, so they end up putting them to bed around 9:30 or 10:00 when their body crashes.
-This can result in poor sleeping quality, night waking and limited hours of slumber.
+This can result in poor quality rest, night waking and limited hours of slumber.
 Quality is just as important as quantity of sleep!

 • Allow children to learn to fall asleep by themselves.

-If you have a child that has a problem sleeping through the night and he or she does not know how to fall asleep by him or herself, you will always need to get up and aid in helping him/her fall back asleep.
+If your son or daughter has a problem sleeping through the night and he or she does not know how to fall asleep by him or herself, you will always need to get up and aid in helping him/her fall back asleep.

-Whatever is used to help him or her fall asleep initially will be necessary to also help him or her fall asleep after waking up at night.
-One drug free method of helping your child fall asleep at night is to place a cold pack or cold spa neck wrap on the back of the neck 15 minutes prior to bedtime.
-This causes the body to naturally release melatonin, aiding him or her to fall asleep.
+Whatever is used to help them initially will be necessary to also help them after waking up at night.
+One drug free method is to place a cold pack or cold spa neck wrap on the back of the neck 15 minutes prior to bedtime.
+This causes the body to naturally release the hormone melatonin.

 As an infant my son had a terrible problem sleeping until he was about 8 months old.
 After reading and applying the methods in the book Healthy Sleep Habits, Happy Child by Marc Weissbluth M.D, my son finally began sleeping through the night (until we had some issues arise around 2 years old at which time we implemented a sensory diet).
 This book was my savior when my son was an infant.
-I highly recommend reading it for parents of infants with sleep problems.
+I highly recommend all parents reading it.

-He provides great insight on how to teach your child to fall asleep on his or her own, specific times during the day your child should be napping according to the body’s natural circadian rhythms, instructions regarding a specific sleeping problem along with other very helpful information.
+He provides great additional insight on how to teach your child to fall asleep on his or her own, specific times during the day they should be napping according to the body’s natural circadian rhythms, instructions regarding specific concerns along with other very helpful information.